Using song layouts

 - Three-fingered tap: This is similar to the two-fingered tap, and allows you to access additional functions by tapping three fingers.
-(Currently, two-fingered tap gestures are not supported on Macs.)
+(Currently, three-fingered tap gestures are not supported on Macs.)

 - Left swipe: This trigger is fired when you swipe horizontally from right to left anywhere on the screen.
 By default, this is mapped to the Next Song action, but you can change it to another action like Next Document, Next Layout or Next MIDI Preset.
 You can also disable it to eliminate accidental song changes.